The Cosiest Airbnbs in Australia to Escape to This Winter

 For a wild escape: Aerie Retreat, Tasmania

-3/16Located out on the Tinderbox Peninsula, this private retreat in the Tasmanian wilderness is the epitome of cosy accommodation done right.
+19/28Located on the Tinderbox Peninsula, 20 kilometres south of Hobart, this private retreat in the Tasmanian wilderness is the epitome of cosy accommodation done right.
 Soak in the timber hot tub overlooking Bruny Island or relax in the woodfired sauna.
-The self-contained, architect-designed apartment is equipped with a full kitchen, coffee maker and oversized indoor bath as well as direct access to the waterfront.
+The self-contained, one-bedroom apartment is equipped with a full kitchen, coffee maker and oversized indoor bath and has direct access to the waterfront.

 Image credit: Airbnb

-For a cosy rural escape in wine country: The Studio in the Vines, South Australia
+For a cosy rural stay in wine country: The Studio in the Vines, South Australia

-4/16This rammed-earth property is situated on the top of a hill surrounded by prime McLaren Vale wineries, resulting in expansive views across the surrounding bushland.
-A fully self-contained studio that can sleep two, this Airbnb includes both indoor and outdoor fireplaces, a piano (for those memory-making winter evenings of music-making and red wine), and a collection of children’s toys to occupy little ones.
+20/28This rammed-earth property is situated on the top of a hill surrounded by prime McLaren Vale wineries, resulting in lofty views across the surrounding bushland.
+A fully self-contained studio that can sleep two, this Airbnb includes both indoor and outdoor fireplaces, a piano (for those memorable winter evenings of music-making and red wine), and a collection of children’s toys to occupy little ones.
 From here, McLaren Vale township is a 10-minute walk away while Maslin Beach and the region’s topnotch wineries are all within a short drive from the property.

 Image credit: Airbnb

-For a secluded lakeside retreat: Peppermint Ponds, Western Australia
+For a lakeside experience: Peppermint Ponds, Western Australia

-5/16Located on a hobby farm a short drive from downtown Albany, the off-grid Peppermint Ponds cabin offers a retreat from the rat race.
-It can host up to four guests, with a full kitchen, indoor fireplace, laundry and lakeside patio.
-Goats and croaking frogs share the landscape but, when you’re ready for a bit more action, the buzzing town of Albany offers boutique restaurants – don’t skip the award-winning fish and chips at Ocean & Paddock – water-centric actitivies and walks.
-Or fill up your basket with local goodies from the weekly farmers’ market and bring them back to enjoy on the farm as the sun sets over the water.
+21/28Located on a hobby farm a short drive from downtown Albany, the off-grid Peppermint Ponds cabin offers time out from the rat race.
+It can host up to four guests, with a full kitchen, indoor fireplace, laundry, and lakeside patio, plus goats and croaking frogs for company.
+When you’re ready for a bit more action, the buzzing town of Albany offers boutique restaurants – don’t skip the award-winning fish and chips at Ocean & Paddock – water-centric activities and walks.
+Or fill up your basket with local goodies from the weekly farmers’ market and bring them back to prepare and enjoy as the sun sets over the lake.

 Image credit: Airbnb